 6. What are your thoughts on The Fossil Fuel Treaty Initiative at Stockholm+50?

 I am honored to serve on the Steering Committee for the Fossil Fuel Non-Proliferation Treaty (FFNPT), recognizing the importance and innovation of the initiative in calling on governments to phase out fossil fuels and fast-track climate solutions.
 The initiative is inspired by the Nuclear Non-Proliferation Treaty, which helped stop the proliferation of nuclear weapons in the 1970s.

 We need international cooperation to transform our global societies and economies, and endorsing the Fossil Fuel Non-Proliferation Treaty is a concrete step that governments can take right now to show their commitment to the future of our communities and the Earth.

 In the lead up to Stockholm+50, the Fossil Fuel Non-proliferation Treaty is holding a pre-summit in partnership with the Stanley Center for Peace and Security and the Nordic Council.
 The pre-summit will be attended by Indigenous leaders, policy-makers, diplomats, the Stockholm+50 Youth Task Force, and key civil society leaders from across the world in order to discuss how we can work together to manage a global just transition away from fossil fuels, including through supporting a Fossil Fuel Non-Proliferation Treaty.
 Learn more and register here: https://fossilfueltreaty.org/stockholm50-program

-Everyone is welcome to join the WECAN network by signing up to our newsletter, and following us on social media where we post and share opportunities to get involved.
-Through these platforms, we stay connected with a global network of women rising for climate justice.
+Everyone is welcome to join the WECAN network by signing up to our newsletter and following us on social media where we post and share opportunities to get involved.
+We stay connected with a global network of women rising for climate justice through these platforms.